victorg1991/liferay-docs/develop/tutorials/articles/mobile/02-ios-apps-with-liferay-screens/13-creating-ios-screenlets-advanced.markdown

 ## Adding Another Use Case [](id=ios-adding-another-use-case)

 Is also typical to have a Screenlet which has many use cases.
 In order to handle this situation you'll need to create one `Interactor` class for each use case and return them in the `createInteractor` method of your Screenlet's class.
 Remember, each action name will be given by the `restorationId` of the UI components that trigger them.
-Also, as specified in the [Avoid Hardcoded Strings](/develop/tutorials/-/knowledge_base/7-0/ios-best-practices#avoid-hardcoded-strings) chapter of the [Best Practices](/develop/tutorials/-/knowledge_base/7-0/ios-best-practices), you should set this `restorationId` from code by using a constant defined in your Screenlet's class.
+Also, as specified in the [Avoid Hard Coded Elements](/develop/tutorials/-/knowledge_base/7-0/ios-best-practices#avoid-hard-coded-elements) chapter of the [Best Practices](/develop/tutorials/-/knowledge_base/7-0/ios-best-practices), you should set this `restorationId` from code by using a constant defined in your Screenlet's class.

 For example, if we want to add an action to our `AddBookmarkScreenlet` for retrieving the title of an URL inserted by the user we'll have to follow these steps: